toomanycats/toomanycats.github.io/_posts/2016-07-08-iterative-means...numba.md

 It a nut shell, we need to know that a 32 bit floating points number has 24 significant bits which is about 7 decimal digits.
 A 64 bit floating point number has 15 decimals of precision[SO Answer nicely summarizes](http://stackoverflow.com/questions/13542944/how-many-significant-digits-have-floats-and-doubles-in-java).

+To get a better feel for how a number is represented in floating point notation watch this 4 minute [video](https://www.youtube.com/watch?v=n-XozGu1viM).

 If we are calculating the standard deviation of large numbers on the order of magnitude of 1e9, when we perform the substraction the rounding error can cause a negaitve number where we'd expect and require a positive number.
 JC's blog post has more detail and better explanation; [link](http://www.johndcook.com/blog/2008/09/26/comparing-three-methods-of-computing-standard-deviation/).

 ## Numba
 So I use Python in my day to day programming and analysis work.
 The numpy `mean` method is not special in any way other than being vectorized and optimzed.
 Which is usually enough for my needs but not always.
+Note, for weighted averages use the nump.average method.

 To compute the iterative standard deviation we also need an iterative mean.